Rakshita4121/delta/README.md

 # delta
-This is our demo for git and github class
+This is our demo for git &amp; github class
+# Student
+Rakshita Reddy